 GE has provided optional equipment configurations that consist of enhanced low voltage ride through capability and improved power electronics that will improve efficiency and grid response to power fluctuations.
-This study was performed using the latest "LVRT (Low Voltage Ride Through" option and the latest GE 1.5s wind turbine modeling stability package available from Shaw PTI (rev. 3.0).
+This study was performed using the latest GE Standard Voltage and Frequency Settings with Fault Ride Through modeling stability package available from Shaw PTI (rev. 3.0).